crypticpy/techdojo/README.md

 ## Contributing

-Contributions to KBDojoToo are welcome!
+Contributions to TechDojo are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/your-feature-name`)